-Thrust Force Modeling
+Thrust Power, Efficiency, and Drag Coefficient Modeling

+We used a customized MATLAB script to detect tailbeat cycles based upon methods defined by Gough et al. (2019).
+In particular, a series of thresholds were used to define periods in the filtered (low-pass) gyroscope signal (along the transverse axis) corresponding to individual tailbeats.
+These thresholds checked for symmetricality between the upstroke and downstroke by defining the magnitude, duration, and overall shape of each portion of the tailbeat cycle.
+The resulting set of tailbeat cycles was spot-checked and compared against tag video to ensure that the parameters were set correctly.
+Individual whales must have had a dataset of >200 tailbeats in order to be included for further analysis.

-Our calculations of the fluking thrust are based on the model of lunate tail propulsion using unsteady wing lifting surface theory (Chopra and Kambe, 1977; Yates, 1983).
-The modeling first involved the estimation of two input parameters, namely the reduced frequency (σ) here defined as:
+For each tailbeat, we measured the mean swimming velocity (U; m s-1) by averaging across the entire time course of the cycle.
+Since the measurement of speed by the tag requires turbulent flow, we were limited to only measure speeds >1 m s-1 (Cade et al., 2018).
+We also measured oscillatory frequency (f; Hz) as the inverse of the duration of the cycle.
+Our calculations of thrust power (PT), coefficient of drag (CD), and Froude efficiency (η) were based on a model of lunate tail propulsion using unsteady wing lifting surface theory (Chopra and Kambe, 1977; Yates, 1983; Fish, 1998).
+This model begins with the estimation of two input parameters, namely the reduced frequency (σ) defined as:

 σ= C U (3)

-with as angular frequency of the fluking (with = 2f, where f is the frequency in Hz), and U the swimming velocity (m s-1); and the feathering parameter (θ) expressed as:
+where is the angular frequency of fluking (with = 2f); and the feathering parameter (θ) defined as:

 θ= α U h1 (4)

-This parameter is expressed as the ratio of the maximum angle (α, in degrees) the fluke makes with the direction of motion and the maximum angle (h1/U) achieved by the trajectory of the pitching axis of the flukes (Yates, 1983) when reaching the heave amplitude h1 (m).
-The Chopra-Kambe theory yield a series of parametric curves expressing the coefficient of thrust (CT) in terms of σ and θ. (digitized from the graphs shown in Chopra and Kambe (1977).
-From the extrapolated CT one obtains the total mean thrust force (T) (over a tail heave cycle), given the relationship:
+which is expressed as the ratio of the maximum angle (α, in degrees) between the fluke and the direction of motion and the maximum angle (h1/U) achieved by the trajectory of the pitching axis of the flukes (Yates, 1983) when reaching the heave amplitude h1 (m).
+We were unable to measure precise values for the α or h1 from the tag data and instead relied on validated estimates of 30° for α and one-fifth of body lengh for h1 (Bainbridge, 1958; Fish, 1998).

+The model devised by Chopra and Kambe (1977) yielded a series of parametric curves expressing CT and η in terms of σ and θ (Yates, 1983).
+We digitized these curves and estimated both values for each tailbeat cycle.
+We then estimated the mean thrust force (T) (over a tailbeat cycle), given the relationship:

-CT= T0.5 ρ u2 St h1C2 (5)
+T= 0.5 ρ CT u2 Fa h1C2 (5)

-with ρ as the density of seawater, St the fluke area, and ratio h1C as the heaving amplitude.
-The theory also yields parametric curves for calculating the efficiency (η) here defined given by:
+where ρ is the density of seawater, St is the fluke area, and c is the chord length of the tail from insertion to tail tip.

-η=U Tf (6)

-We used a customized MATLAB script to detect flukebeats based upon methods defined by Gough et al. (2019).
-For each detected tailbeat, we combined values from the digitizing of Chopra and Kambe’s figures, kinematic variables from the tag data such as U, f, and UAV-measured morphometrics to calculate thrust power output, drag coefficient, and Reynolds number for the period of time corresponding to a single tailbeat.
 The (mechanical) thrust power output (PT) is given by:

 PT= 0.5 ρ CT U3 Fa h1C2 (7)

-and equating the propulsive mechanical power generated with the drag power dissipated by the body yields the (mean) drag force and its corresponding drag coefficient: (Fish 1993):
+and equating the mechanical power generated with the drag power dissipated by the body yields the (mean) drag force and its corresponding drag coefficient: (Fish 1993):

 CD=PT0.5 ρ Sa U3 (8)